Does your Health Plan Measure Up?

 Under Colorado law, governing boards of public institutions of higher education can specify requirements for the health and safety of students attending that institution.
 The Colorado School of Mines has offered health insurance to our students since the 1960’s.

-Unless otherwise specified in the current SHIP Brochure, the following students, as a condition of enrollment, must have health insurance that meets or exceeds CSM’s coverage requirements:
+Unless otherwise specified, the following students, as a condition of enrollment, must have health insurance that meets or exceeds CSM’s coverage requirements:

 -All International Students (F and J visas), regardless of degree-seeking status, must purchase the SHIP, unless they meet specific requirements to waive.